LukeAppelbaum/Virtual-Home-Assistant/index.md

 #### Home Maintenance

 Seasonal maintenance will go uncompleted no more!
 The Virtual Home Assistant schedules seasonal maintenance, and cleaning to keep your home operating properly.

+#### Automated Ordering

+Users have the option to automate regular ordering of supplies.
+Items will be shipped and arrive on or before the replacement or date needed.

+#### Subscription Costs

+For a montly price of $4.99, users will have access to all the above features.